Native IFS Holography

 Section titled “2.
 Classical Holography in One Paragraph”A classical hologram records the interference of an object wave O with a reference wave R onto a square-law (intensity-only) medium:

 I = |O + R|² = |O|² + |R|² + O·R* + O*·RThe cross-term O·R* carries the object’s full phase, which the intensity recording would otherwise lose.
 Reconstruction re-illuminates the plate with R; diffraction re-emits O. The defining property is distributed redundancy: because free-space propagation sends every object point to every location on the plate, any fragment of the plate reconstructs the whole scene (at reduced resolution).
+Cut a hologram in half — you still see the entire object.

 Two ingredients make this work: